Mass-spring-damper model

 The mass-spring-damper model consists of discrete mass nodes distributed throughout an object and interconnected via a network of springs and dampers.

-This model is well-suited for modelling object with complex material properties such as nonlinearity and viscoelasticity.
+This form of model is also well-suited for modelling objects with complex material behavior such as those with nonlinearity or viscoelasticity.

-Packages such as MATLAB may be used to run simulations of such models.
 As well as engineering simulation, these systems have applications in computer graphics and computer animation.

-Derivation (Single Mass)
+Derivation

-Deriving the equations of motion for this model is usually done by examining the sum of forces on the mass:
+Deriving the equations of motion for this model is usually done by summing the forces on the mass (including any applied external forces $F_\text{external})$:

-By rearranging this equation, we can derive the standard form:
+By rearranging this equation, one can obtain the standard form: